PSamK/Johnson_Scheduling_Implementation/README.md

    **TODO**: Adjust the script to fetch the job assignments in the correct order from the database.

-## Repository Structure

-- **README.md**: This file, providing an overview and instructions for the project.

 ## Authors

 - [Martin Martuccio](https://github.com/Martin-Martuccio) - Project Author